cod3astro/cod3astro/README.md

 - [Instagram](https://instagram.com/cod3astro)
 - [Twitter](https://twitter.com/cod3astro)

-Also, I will be adding some new files for ML to these repo Thanks for stopping by!
+Also, I will be adding some new files for ML to these repo, Thanks for stopping by!